ICOS-Carbon-Portal/pylib/docs/modules.md

 <br>

 ### Convenience functions
 The following functions provide information and improve the user experience with the cpauth module.

 - ##### authentication.init()

         from icoscp.cpauth.authentication import init_auth
         init_auth()

     This function is designed to run the authentication for the first time or to complete the authentication process easily in a terminal-like environment.
 The function prompts for username and password (password masking is utilized) and instantiates the `Authentication()` class given these credentials.
 <br>

 - ##### print(Authentication())
-Users can utilize the standard python `print()` function with the `Authentication()` class as an argument, to get some extra information regarding their log-in information.
+Users can utilize the standard python `print()` function with the `Authentication()` class as an argument, to get some extra information regarding their log-in information and their configuration.

         from icoscp.cpauth.authentication import Authentication
         print(Authentication())